St. Gabriel kicks off Juneteenth with a ride from Buffalo Soldiers Freedom Motorcycle Club

 "I'm just proud of the Buffalo soldiers coming together and our city the mayor and everybody came together to make this happen.".

-Mayor of Saint George Lionel Johnson hopes for the event to keep growing.
+Mayor of St. Gabriel Lionel Johnson hopes for the event to keep growing.

 Trending News